 Many internet cafés also allow you to make calls via Skype; better places have headphones with a microphone so that you can talk in reasonable privacy.

 For domestic calls only, the cut-price glass-sided booths found in all major towns are a cheap option at around 500 riel per minute, payable to the attendant.
 The booths vary in their coverage of Cambodia’s various networks: accessible numbers will be written on the side of the booths.

-To call Cambodia from abroad, dial your international access code, followed by t855, then the local area code (minus the initial 0), then the number.
-Note that phone companies may charge slightly more to call Cambodian mobile numbers.
+Dial your international access code, followed by 855, then the local area code (minus the initial 0), then the number.

-Apart from places used to catering for foreigners, squat toilets are the rule.
-In general there are no public toilets, although there are now facilities throughout the Angkor Heritage Park, and in some places enterprising individuals have set up private facilities which you can use for a few hundred riel.
+Apart from in places that are used to catering for foreigners, squat toilets are the rule.
+In general there are no public toilets apart from a few places set up by enterprising individuals that you can use for a few hundred riel.
 It is fine to ask to use the loo at restaurants, even if you’re not eating there, although you may sometimes wish you hadn’t as they are often unsavoury.
-At transport stops there are usually toilets out at the back, but you’ll need to provide your own toilet paper, sold in the markets and worth carrying with you.
+At transport stops there are almost always toilets out at the back, but you’ll need to bring your own toilet paper, sold in the markets and worth carrying with you.
 Sometimes you may have to do as the locals do and take to the bushes – but remember there is still a risk of mines, so don’t stray off well-trodden paths.